-12.1.
-Any conventional type of shoe is permitted; double shoes or additional weight (lead) are not allowed.

-13. Training areas

-- 13.1.
+- 10. Impaired Vision - 10.1 No attachment or ancillary harness may be positioned between the wheelers and the leaders, in such a way as to impair the vision of either of the wheelers. - 10.2 Leather, sheep's wool or similar material on the bridle is allowed, provided that the diameter does not exceed 3cm, to be measured from the Horse. - 11.
+Application or use of devices, substances or implements - 11.1.
+An attachment to the pole, traces or shafts, application or use of any substance, device, or implement which may cause irritation or discomfort to the Horse is forbidden within the Showgrounds. - 11.2.
+Ear hoods and plugs are permitted.
+Ear hoods may not be attached to the noseband and must allow free movement of the ears of the Horse.
+Failure to comply will result in 5 penalty points. - 12.
+Shoes - 12.1.
+Any conventional type of shoe is permitted; double shoes or additional weight (lead) are not allowed. - 13.
+Training areas - 13.1.
 Lunging cavessons are permitted when lunging.
 Working long reins and double rein lunging are allowed as long as the rein is directly connected to the bit without any leverage device. - 13.2.
 The lunge line must be attached to either a lunging cavesson or a Riding/Driving bridle/bridoon.
 Lunging with lunge line attached to the bottom slot is not allowed. - 13.3.
 When riding, spurs must be of smooth material (metal or plastic).
-If there is a shank it must not be more than four centimetres long (the overall shank must be measured from the boot to the end of the spur) and must point only towards the rear For pony competitions, rowel spurs are not allowed. - 13.4.
-A whip no longer than 120 centimetres including lash is allowed when riding on the flat during training.
-A whip can not be replaced by any other object. - 13.5.
+If there is a shank it must not be more than four centimetres long overall as measured from the boot to the end of the spur.
+The spur shank must point only towards the rear.
+For pony competitions, rowel spurs are not allowed. - 13.4.
+A whip no longer than 120 centimetres including the lash is allowed when riding on the flat during training.
+A whip cannot be replaced by any other object. - 13.5.
 When Riding during training, side reins and martingales are allowed.
-Draw Reins are forbidden.
+Draw Reins are forbidden. - 14.
+Penalties - 14.1.

-- 14.1.
 Contravention of any paragraph in this Article in Competition will incur Elimination of the Athlete, except where mentioned differently. - 14.2.
 For contravention during the On Site Preparation Period, with the exception of Article 940.2.1, will result in a Yellow Warning Card.
 A second offence at the same event will result in a higher penalty up to and including Disqualification at the discretion of the Ground Jury.